Iron Maiden (album): Background

 This was also the only studio album with guitarist Dennis Stratton, who, having been brought in as a last-minute placement, was dismissed due to "musical differences" after the band's European tour in support of Kiss.
 Suspicions were first raised during Iron Maidens recording, when Stratton added Wishbone Ash-esque harmony guitars and backing vocals reminiscent of Queen to "Phantom of the Opera", of which Harris and manager Rod Smallwood immediately disapproved and had removed.
 Although Stratton stated that he was not "trying to push the band in a new direction", Harris commented that it "really pointed up the difference between Den and us", after which he began to notice that "Dennis was so much more into playing stuff like "Strange World" than he was "Iron Maiden" or "Prowler", because it was more slow, melodic ... when he was soloing on one of the heavier songs, it wasn't with quite the same passion".
+The album cover, marking the debut of Eddie after his face was obscured in the "Running Free" single, has in the background Endymion Road at Finsbury Park, near where artist Derek Riggs lived.

 The 1998 remastered album differs from the original with the addition of the song "Sanctuary", which had then been released only as a single in the UK in May 1980, although it did also appear in the later US version of Iron Maiden, which was issued in August 1980.
 The track originally appeared on the Metal for Muthas compilation, but was re-recorded during the Iron Maiden sessions.
-The re-release also features a different cover; a digital recreation by original artist Derek Riggs, with a portion of the original artwork instead being used on the disc itself.
+The re-release also features a different cover; a digital recreation by Riggs, with a portion of the original artwork instead being used on the disc itself.